kings-cs/CS380-F17-MaloneySean/README.md

    Histogram Equalization (Parallel): Performs a Histogram Equalization on a blurry image, computed in parallel.

    Histogram Equalization (Atomic Parallel): Performs a Histogram Equalization on a blurry image, computed in parallel and uses atomic operations in the computation of the Histogram.

+   Red Eye Removal (Parallel): Removes red eyes from an image based on a template chosen by the user which they are prompted to enter.
+Additionally, the user will be prompted to enter the number of red eyes to be removed from the image.

    A separate panel at the bottom of the main window contains additional zoom controls and a device selector.
 Here, the current level of zoom is displayed and to the left of this text are buttons labeled as + and -.
 The + will zoom in the picture by 10% and the - will zoom out by 10%.
 If the current level of